strimzi/proposals/067-kraft-jbod-support.md

    If the `log.dirs` configuration option contains more than one directory, JBOD storage is used.
    If it contains only one directory, JBOD storage is not used regardless of whether the `Kafka` CR uses `type: jbod` storage or not.

-Until version 3.7.0, Apache Kafka nodes do not support the use of JBOD storage.
+Until version 3.7.0, Apache Kafka nodes do not support the use of JBOD storage in KRaft mode.
 When running Apache Kafka in KRaft mode with Strimzi, we support using the `type: jbod` storage, but only with one data volume present.

 ## Motivation

 In version 3.7.0, Apache Kafka introduces support for JBOD storage in KRaft as _early-access_.
 It is expected to be GA in Apache Kafka 3.8.0.
-Use of JBOD storage one of the popular features among Strimzi (and Apache Kafka) users and we want to support it.
+Use of JBOD storage is one of the popular features among Strimzi (and Apache Kafka) users and we want to support it.
 This proposal defines how the support will be added to Strimzi.
 It focuses on new KRaft-based Apache Kafka clusters.
 If needed, a separate proposal might cover any changes related to the migration process of ZooKeeper-based Kafka clusters using JBOD storage to KRaft.